ral-facilities/datagateway-api/README.md

 ![image](https://user-images.githubusercontent.com/44777678/66651511-1d401a80-ec2b-11e9-96a4-316e94939a0f.png)

 #### Authentication
 Each request requires a valid session ID to be provided in the Authorization header.
-This header should take the form of `{"Authoirzation":"Bearer <session_id>"}` A session ID can be obtained by sending a post request to `/sessions/`
+This header should take the form of `{"Authorization":"Bearer <session_id>"}` A session ID can be obtained by sending a post request to `/sessions/`
 All endpoint methods that require a session id are decorated with `@requires_session_id`